sanger-tol/curationpretext/docs/usage.md

 The `--cram` should point to the folder containing `.cram` files along with a `.crai` per `.cram`.

-The `--longread` should point to the folder containing `.fasta.gz` files.
+The `--reads` should point to the folder containing `.fasta.gz` files.

-The `--longread_type` should be the data type of your data, e.g, ont, illumina, hifi.
+The `--read_type` should be the data type of your data, e.g, ont, illumina, hifi.

 The `--aligner` should be the prefered aligner for analysis, e.g, bwamem2 or minimap2.